 Even with these safety measures in place, we recognize that emergency situations may arise.
 In the event that an emergency requires us to evacuate the building, please:

 Immersive, collaborative and designed to unlock your creativity—for over 130 years Cogswell has been helping people turn their passion into their professions.
 Today, it’s your turn.
 Explore our program offerings to help you develop the skills you need for the job you’ll love.

 Pairing business, technology and creativity, our students come to the heart of Silicon Valley to deepen and grow their passions.
 The result?
 A skilled and dynamic community with a social life that is surprisingly robust.

-Cogswell College students in the Game Art concentration create visually striking 3D art and learn how to implement those art pieces into a game engine.
+Cogswell University of Silicon Valley students in the Game Art degree concentration create visually striking 3D art and learn how to implement those art pieces into a game engine.
 You'll focus on topics such as level design, storytelling, and team-oriented project creation for multiple platforms.

-The Game Writing concentration is focused on providing Cogswell College students with the professional skills necessary to conceptualize, develop and implement powerful stories in video games.
+The Game Writing concentration is focused on providing Cogswell University of Silicon Valley students with the professional skills necessary to conceptualize, develop and implement powerful stories in video games.
 You will learn game and level design while taking a deep dive into the narrative side of game development.